NEM-3 Frequently Asked Questions

 You are not limited to customer load if you use a certified power control system that guarantees the battery is charged exclusively from solar.
 If all of the electrons in the battery are green, you can export from the battery to the grid for export credit.
 See CALSSA’s fact sheet on NEM Paired Storage for more information.

 NEM-3 has very low export rates for most hours of the year.
-The decision includes export rate “adders” that are intended to ease the shock of how much lower the export rates are compared to retail rates.
-Because the adders are very low they do not really ease the shock, but it will still be an advantage to have them.
+The decision includes export rate “adders” for residential customers of PG&E and SCE.
+They are intended to ease the shock of how much lower the export rates are compared to retail rates.
+For low-income customers and customers in disadvantaged communities, the adders are significant in the early years.
+The adders that exist for some other customers are very low and do not really ease the shock, but it will still be an advantage to have them.
 See the CALSSA webinar slides or our NEM-3 Export Rates file for the specific adder values.

 The ¢/kWh values will be added to the export rates in every hour for the first nine years of system operation.
-Customers who install in the first 12 months of NEM-3 will get the Year 1 adder on top of the export rate for nine years.
-Customers who install in Year 5 will get that value for the first nine years of their system.
+Customers who install in 2023 will get the Year 1 adder on top of the export rate for nine years.
+Customers who install in 2027 will get the Year 5 adder for the first nine years of their system.

 What exactly is locked in during the nine-year legacy period?